Evaluation of the Asthma Management Program to Promote Activity for Students in Schools (Asthma-PASS)

 Study Description

-Investigators will conduct a cluster-randomized controlled trial with 416 children ages 5-11 years with persistent or uncontrolled asthma from 26 Bronx schools.
+Investigators will conduct a cluster-randomized controlled trial with eligible children with persistent or uncontrolled asthma from 60 Bronx schools.
 Schools will be randomly assigned to either (1) the Asthma-PASS intervention or an asthma management (AM) comparison group.
 Both groups will participate in an existing classroom-based daily activity program.
-Enrollment will occur over 4 consecutive school years with 6-8 schools joining the study each year.
-The investigators will assess the effectiveness of Asthma-PASS in reducing asthma morbidity, and improving PA as well as additional clinical and functional outcomes.
+Enrollment will occur over 4 consecutive school years with 4-8 schools joining the study each year.
+The investigators will assess the effectiveness of Asthma-PASS in reducing asthma morbidity and improving PA as well as additional clinical and functional outcomes.
 The investigators will also identify potential mediators and moderators of the intervention effect.
-They will evaluate the process of intervention implementation by applying the RE-AIM framework.
+They will evaluate the process of intervention implementation by applying the Reach, Effectiveness, Adoption, Implementation, and Maintenance (RE-AIM) framework.
+The RE-AIM framework is a public health tool used for planning and evaluating programs to improve translation from research into practice and ensure sustainability in real-world settings.

 Connect with a study center